sqlitecloud/docs/src/pages/docs/commands/list-analyzer.md

 ## Return

-A rowset with columns that depend on the command flags.
+A [Rowset](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) with columns that depend on the command flags.

 ## Example